Menarche: Puberty

-No specific hormonal signal for menarche is known; menarche as a discrete event is thought to be the relatively chance result of the gradual thickening of the endometrium induced by rising but fluctuating pubertal estrogen.
+Menarche tends to be painless and occurs without warning.

 The menstruum, or flow, consists of a combination of fresh and clotted blood with endometrial tissue.
-The initial flow of menarche is usually brighter than mature menstrual flow.
-It is often scanty in amount and may be very brief, even a single instance of "spotting".
-Like other menses, menarche may be accompanied by abdominal cramping.
+Flow may be scanty in amount and might be as little as a single instance of "spotting".
+Like other menses, menarche may be accompanied by lower abdominal cramps.

 Relation to fertility

-In most girls, menarche does not mean that ovulation has occurred.
-In postmenarchal girls, about 80% of the cycles were anovulatory in the first year after menarche, 50% in the third and 10% in the sixth year.
-Regular ovulation is usually indicated by predictable and consistent intervals between menses, predictable and consistent durations of menses, and predictable and consistent patterns of flow (e.g., heaviness or cramping).
-Continuing ovulation typically requires a body fat content of at least 22%.
-An anthropological term for this state of potential fertility is nubility.
+For most girls, menarche does not mean that ovulation has occurred.
+In post-menarchal girls, about 80% of the cycles are anovulatory in the first year after menarche, 50% in the third, and 10% in the sixth year.
+Regular ovulation is usually indicated by predictable and consistent intervals between menses, and predictable and consistent patterns of flow (e.g., heaviness or cramping).
+Continuing ovulation typically requires a body fat percentage of at least 22%.

-On the other hand, not every girl follows the typical pattern, and some girls ovulate before the first menstruation.
-Although unlikely, it is possible for a girl who has engaged in sexual intercourse shortly before her menarche to conceive and become pregnant, which would delay her menarche until after the end of the pregnancy.
-This goes against the widely held assumption that a woman cannot become pregnant until after menarche.
-A young age at menarche is not correlated with a young age at first sexual intercourse.
+Not every girl follows the typical pattern.
+Some girls ovulate prior to their first menstruation.
+Although unlikely, it is possible for a girl who has engaged in sexual intercourse shortly before her menarche to conceive and become pregnant (delaying her menarche until after the end of her pregnancy, if she carries to full term).

+Younger age of menarche is not correlated with a younger age of first sexual intercourse.

 Onset

 When menarche occurs, it confirms that the girl has had a gradual estrogen-induced growth of the uterus, especially the endometrium, and that the "outflow tract" from the uterus, through the cervix to the vagina, is open.

-When a woman experiences menarche, the blood flow can vary from a slow and spotty discharge to a consistent blood flow for 3-7 days.
-While the color of the blood does range from a brown to bright red color, this is normal; some women have light periods while others have heavy ones; no two women will have an identical experience.
+When experiencing menarche, the blood flow (colloquially described as having one's "period") can vary from a slow and spotty discharge to a consistent blood flow for 3–7 days.
+The color of the blood ranges from bright red to brown in color; this is normal.
+Periods may be light or heavy.

 In very rare instances, menarche may occur at an unusually early age, preceding thelarche and other signs of puberty.
 This is termed isolated premature menarche, but other causes of vaginal bleeding must be investigated and excluded.
-Growth is usually normal.
-Isolated premature menarche is rarely the first manifestation of precocious puberty.

-When menarche has failed to occur for more than three years after thelarche, or beyond 16 years of age, the delay is referred to as primary amenorrhea.
+When menarche has failed to occur for more than three years after thelarche, or beyond 15 years of age, the delay is referred to as primary amenorrhea.